-Specifier firm - The party responsible for the development, issuance and control of the firestop system specification for the structure or building.
+Specifier Firm - The party responsible for development, issuance and control of the Firestop system specification for the structure or building.

-UL Solutions auditor - An individual designated by UL Solutions to conduct the contractor audit in accordance with the program requirements.
+UL Auditor - An individual designated by UL to conduct the Contractor audit in accordance with the Program Requirements.

-UL fire resistance rated design - A UL Classified firestop system, as defined in the UL Solutions fire resistance directory.
+UL Fire Resistance Rated Design - A UL Classified Firestop system, as defined in UL's Fire Resistance Directory.

-ULC fire resistance rated design - A ULC listed firestop system as defined in the ULC List of Equipment and Materials - Firestop Systems.
+ULC Fire Resistance Rated Design - A ULC Firestop system as defined in ULC's List of Equipment and Materials - Firestop Systems.